 The main reasons Excel is used include:

-On this flip side, however, this flexibility means models are prone to errors, inaccurate calculations, and poor practices.
+On the flip side, however, the extreme flexibility of Excel means that models may be prone to errors, inaccurate calculations, and poor practices.
 Analysts and other finance professionals must ensure that they possess strong Excel modeling skills and a thorough understanding of industry-leading best practices.

-To learn more about modeling, check out CFI’s Analyst Certification Program and these additional free resources below:
+To learn more about modeling, check out Financial Modeling & Valuation Analyst (FMVA)® and the additional free CFI resources below: